 When an applicant submits their application for licensure, he or she is required to disclose whether any health-related professional licensing or disciplinary body in any state, territory, or foreign jurisdiction has ever denied, limited, placed on probation, restricted, suspended, cancelled, or revoked any professional license, certificate, or registration, or imposed a fine, reprimand, or taken any other disciplinary action against any license or certificate they hold or have ever held.
 If the applicant discloses another license on their application, he or she is required to submit a license verification from the issuing authority.
-The license verificate that had been disciplined by another state or province.
+The license verification is used as a primary source to determine if the applicant had a license or certificate that had been disciplined by another state or province.
 (This process also allows the Board to determine if the applicant has been truthful in the application process.)